Last Updated on June 11, 2020

 Contactless pay, or using a smartphone or other capable device, has become popular in recent years.
 As of 2017, Aldi now accepts Contactless Pay through Apple Pay and Google Pay.

 Checks are an old method of payment.
 In recent years, fewer and fewer retailers have accepted checks, and for a simple reason: if the checking account doesn’t have enough money, the check bounces.
 If the check bounces, the retailer doesn’t get its money, and most retailers don’t want the hassle of trying to go after the buyer.

 As of now, Aldi does not take checks of any type.
 You can, however, use a debit card at Aldi.

 EBT is short for Electronic Benefits Transfer, a program that distributes money to people in need through a payment card, similar to a debit card.
 The Supplemental Nutrition Assistance Program (SNAP), or what was once known as food stamps, distributes money to people in need through the EBT program.

-Aldi does take EBT.
+In-stores, Aldi does take EBT.
 Keep in mind, though, that EBT does place restrictions on what can be purchased under the program, notably alcohol.

 Does Aldi Take WIC?

 WIC is short for Women, Infants, and Children, a program that provides support for needy mothers.
 This program includes a number of benefits, including some food benefits as part of the SNAP program.